UIUC-Go-Club/Go-AI/README.md

-Develop a GO AI to facilicate UIUC Go Club
+# A GO AI aimed to facilicate UIUC Go Club